Graham Wise

 Graham Wise (born 13 October 1942) is a former Australian rules footballer who played with Melbourne in the Victorian Football League (VFL) during the 1960s.

 Wise was a ruckman and joined Melbourne for the 1963 season.
-He played in their 1964 premiership side and finished his career with 40 senior games.
+He played in Melbourne's 1964 VFL premiership side and finished his career with 40 senior games.

 During the 1970s he played with and coached Golden Point in the Ballarat Football League.